Daniel Garlick: History

-He went into partnership in Register Chambers, Adelaide, in December 1868 with William McMinn, in a practice called Garlick & McMinn, which was similarly cut short in 1871 when McMinn received a Government appointment.
+He went into partnership in Register Chambers, Adelaide, in December 1868 with William McMinn, as Garlick & McMinn, which was similarly cut short in 1871 when McMinn received a Government appointment.

 He supervised his son Arthur while he was serving his articles, then as a partner from June 1884, with the practice then known as Garlick & Son (1882–1891).
 Over the next fifteen years they changed their focus between Adelaide and Broken Hill several times, depending on the economic climate.
+In the 1870s Garlick passed much construction work to builders A. G. Chapman.

 Some time before 1886 Garlick & Son took on students A. G. Salmon and Herbert Louis Jackman (1867–1936).
 Jackman was the son of dining room entrepreneur Joseph Jackman and father of architect Herbert Montefiore Jackman (who worked first for English and Soward and later for Garlick and Jackman).

 In 1891 a partnership Jackman & Garlick was established to handle the Broken Hill practice.
 In June 1892 the two partnerships were combined, then dissolved in 1899 when Garlick retired.

 Eric McMichael worked with the practice around 1900.

 A few weeks before he died in September 1902, Garlick entered into a new partnership with Henry Evan "Harry" Sibley (c.1867–1917), which never was put into practice.

-Sibley, by arrangement with Mrs. Garlick, continued to trade as "Garlick & Sibley" for several years then Garlick, Sibley & Wooldridge to 1910.
+Sibley, by arrangement with Mrs Garlick, continued to trade as "Garlick & Sibley" for several years then Garlick, Sibley & Wooldridge to 1910.
 The name "Garlick & Jackman", then "Garlick, Jackman & Gooden" (with Lancelot Gooden) perpetuated his name to around 1950 when the firm became Jackman, Gooden & Scott (with Earle Scott).

 In 1912 Garlick & Jackman designed a new picture theatre for the Greater Wondergraph Company in Hindley Street, Adelaide city centre, which was later renamed the Civic Theatre in the 1940s, before its demolition and rebuilding.